Tola-lemma/Employee-management-using-MERN-stack/README.md

 # Employee Management System
-This is a web application for managing employees and departments using the MERN stack (MongoDB, Express, React, Node.js).
+This is a web application for managing employees and departments using the MERN stack (MongoDB, Express, React, Node.js) and Authentication and Authorization with JWT(jsonwebtoken)

 # Features
 - Add new departments